The Rev. Jonathan C. Augustine, J.D., M.Div.

 or, as executive counsel & director of legislative affairs for the Louisiana Workforce Commission, and in locally elected office as vice president of the East Baton Rouge Parish School Board.
 He is a former member of the Louisiana Blue Ribbon Commission for Educational Excellence and previously served under appointment from the Louisiana Supreme Court as a judge ad hoc of the Baton Rouge City Court.

 Rev. Augustine earned a Bachelor of Arts in economics from Howard University, where he was initiated into the Beta Chapter of Alpha Phi Alpha Fraternity, Inc., and also received an active duty commission as an infantry officer in the United States Army.
 Following four years of decorated military service, Rev. Augustine earned his Juris Doctorate from Tulane University and served as a law clerk to Louisiana Supreme Court Chief Justice (then-Associate) Bernette Joshua Johnson.
 After accepting the call to ministry, he earned the Master of Divinity from United Theological Seminary, as a Beane Fellow and National Rainbow-PUSH Foundation Coalition Scholar, before completing a fully-funded fellowship for further study at Princeton Theological Seminary.
+He is currently a candidate for the Doctor of Ministry degree at Duke University.

 Rev. Augustine is married to Historic St. James’ first lady, Sis.
-Michelle Burks Augustine, and together they have two children, Mason and Jillian.
+Michelle Burks Augustine, and together they have two teenage children, Mason and Jillian.